raid-guild/SCoDA-Simple-Code-Deference-Agreement-/DAO Charter with Qualified Code Deference.md

 (b) “**Claim**” means any past, present or future dispute, claim, controversy, demand, right, obligation, liability, action or cause of action of any kind or nature.

-(c) “**Confirmation**” of a transaction shall be deemed to have occurred if and only if such transaction has been recorded in accordance with the Consensus Rules in a valid block whose hashed header is referenced by at least _________ /*ADJUST BASED ON DESIGNATED BLOCKCHAIN SECURITY MODEL ETC.*/ subsequent valid blocks on the Designated Blockchain.
+(c) “**Confirmation**” of a transaction shall be deemed to have occurred if and only if such transaction has been recorded in accordance with the Consensus Rules in a valid block whose hashed header is referenced by at least 69 subsequent valid blocks on the Designated Blockchain.

 (d) “**Consensus Attack**” means an attack that: (i) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Designated Blockchain Network; and (ii) has the actual or intended effect of: (A) reversing any transaction made to or by the Designated Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (B) preventing inclusion in blocks or Confirmation of any transaction made to or by the Designated Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect.